hell0fri3nd/MQTT_Framework/README.md

 ## 📌 Testing in a real life environment

 It is possible to set up a safe environment with software used in real life scenarios.
-The framework has been tested in order to prove naïve/unsafe implementations of MQTT brokers with a software for home IoT devices management and an android application were configured to work with a Mosquitto broker.
+The framework has been tested in order to prove naïve/unsafe implementations of MQTT brokers with a software for home IoT devices management and an android application.
+This set up communicates with a Mosquitto broker.
 The management software of use is [Home Assistant](www.home-assistant.io), which is an open source home automation software for DIY enthusiasts.
 It is a lightweight server developed specifically for programmable-boards deployment, it supports over 1000 devices including Alexa and Google Home, and can be extended with multiple add-ons; this flexibility allows MQTT configuration with the Mosquitto broker.
 The idea is to simulate a smart alarm system which then could be controlled with the Home Assistant platform and the [Alarm Panel](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel&hl=it&gl=US) android application.

 Perform the following steps to set up your environment:

-- Refer to [Mosquitto website](https://mosquitto.org/) to install and deploy Mosquitto with Docker.
+- Refer to [Mosquitto website](https://mosquitto.org/) to install and deploy Mosquitto with/without Docker.

 - Deploy Home Assistant container following this [guide](https://www.home-assistant.io/installation/raspberrypi#install-home-assistant-container).